TomasDePomas/loreVault/README.md

 ### Bugs:
 - ○ Spaces disappearing around markup
 - ○ Unused images not removed from archive
-- ○ Images in text not user friendly
+- ○ Images in text not user-friendly
-- ○ unable to skip menu in wysiwyg while tabbing
+- ✓ unable to skip menu in wysiwyg while tabbing